 https://widgets.plusdocs.com/painting-grid

-i’ve been working with dr jeremy chang over at the institute of education, national sun yat-sen university in kaohsiung, taiwan. we usually team up in a blended style: jeremy’s with the students in person while i beam in online from afar. one of our recent highlights was a keynote session hauntology and teacher beliefs that we gave in one of his postgraduate classes in spring 2024. the course is set to run again around the same time in 2025.
+i’ve been working with dr jeremy chang over at the institute of education, national sun yat-sen university in kaohsiung, taiwan. usually it’s jeremy in person with the students and me beaming in online from afar. one highlight was our keynote hauntology and teacher beliefs in spring 2024: digging into historical ghosts, uncertain futures and invisible forces in teaching, all the spooky-but-useful stuff that shapes how teachers do their thing.